 - Check in & Check Out Key Exchange

-- Parking requirements
+- Parking Space

 During your Stay

-- You should make sure you've packed everything.
-Check drawers, bath cabinetry and closets.
+- Always make sure you've packed everything.
+Inspect drawers, bath cabinets and closets.

-- Ocracoke Coffee Co. & Island Smoothie - 0.5 miles
+- Ocracoke Coffee Co. - 0.5 miles

 - Cafe Atlantic - 0.5 miles

-- Back Porch Restaurant - 0.5 miles
+- Back Porch Restaurant & Wine Bar - 0.5 miles

 - Fig Tree Bakery and the Sweet Tooth - 0.5 miles